AdobeDocs/commerce-admin.en/help/catalog/navigation-product-listings.md

 >[!NOTE]
 >
->When sorting category by a product attribute, products with the same attribute values are additionally sorted by their _[!UICONTROL Product ID]_ in the ascending order.
+>When sorting category by a product attribute, products with the same attribute values are also sorted by their _[!UICONTROL Product ID]_ in the ascending order.

 ![Products displayed as a grid](./assets/storefront-catalog-page.png){width="700" zoomable="yes"}